 Please contact the school's Financial Aid Leader for payment options.
-The school accepts cash, credit card, and personal check payments.
+The school accepts cash, credit card, and money orders.
 Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.

 Financial aid available to those who qualify.